eliodata/wordpress-snippets-manager/README.md

 ## License

 This project is licensed under the MIT License.
-Copyright is held by eliodata.
+Copyright is held by eliodata.com.
 See the [LICENSE](LICENSE) file for details.